Easy pesto pasta is a simple recipe, but so full of flavor! Make the pesto while the pasta cooks, and dinner is ready in less than 30 minutes!

 - Pasta: There are several shapes you can choose, from fusilli to orecchiette.
 Just make sure you choose a quality pasta noodle.
 Hint: the pasta should have a nice yellow color to it, which lets you know that good eggs and good semolina were used to make it.
 I like DeCecco, which you can readily find online and at many grocery stores.

 - Basil: Fresh basil from the garden or a farmer's market is best.
 (Try growing some!
 It's easy!)
 Don't buy basil that is starting to turn brown or black in spots or around the edges.
-Never store basil in the fridge.
+Never store fresh basil in the fridge.

 - Parmesan cheese: Use real parmigiano reggiano cheese.
 It makes all the difference in the world and very much worth the price.
 We only have a few ingredients, so use high quality ones and let them shine.